toenshoff/ANYCSP/README.md

 python setup.py install
 cd ../..
 ```
-This is not necessary to train or evaluation models, but it will increase memory efficiency and speed up runtime.
+This is not necessary to train or evaluate models, but it will increase memory efficiency and speed up the runtime.

 We provide scripts for training and testing for each problem of our experiments.
 For example, to train a model for MaxCut simply call: